Happy Football-Mas War Is Over (Africa…) by Stuart Roy Clarke

 The light is fading, the teeth and eyes are smiling and, somewhere, mothers are silently willing their boys home not-too-long-into curfew, in joy and peace, their life-forces intact.

-The two photographers eventually got out safely, allowed ‘to go home’.
+The two photographers with a dash to the airport under cover of the night eventually got out safely, allowed ‘to go home’.